tetra-framework/tetra/docs/components.md

         do_something()
 ```

 Python public methods can also call JavaScript methods in the browser as callbacks.
-These are exposed on the `self.client` "callback queue" object.
+These are exposed on the `self.client` "callback queue" object, see [`client` API](#client-api).
 They are executed by the client when it receives the response from the method call.

 ``` python
 @default.register